andrew-wilkes/advent-of-code-2025/README.md

 ### Day 5

 Part 2 involved sorting the ranges in ascending order of the starting ID numbers.
 Then the ranges were merged to combine overlapping ranges.
 Then sum up the total of the IDs.

+### Day 6

+This had challenges involving string manipulation and converting to numbers.